-Why it matters: Agriculture is Arkansas’s largest industry, adding around $16 billion to our economy every year and accounting for approximately one in every six jobs.
+Why it matters: Agriculture is Arkansas’s largest industry, adding around $21 billion to our economy every year and accounting for approximately one in every six jobs.
 Rice, soybeans, cotton, poultry, cattle and timber are particular staples of our state’s agriculture economy.

-How do we help our producers overcome these difficult times?
-One solution is to open more markets in which they can sell their commodities.
+A top priority must be to open more markets in which they can sell their commodities.
 When it comes to agriculture, for every five customers we have in the U.S., 95 customers exist outside our country.
 We have to give our farmers and ranchers the opportunity to reach them.

 There are a number of additional issues within the Agriculture Committee’s portfolio that are vital to Arkansas’s future, including smart nutrition policies that help fight hunger and important rural development initiatives, including broadband expansion.
 These will remain priorities for me as we continue our efforts to improve the quality of life in the Natural State.

 What I’ve Done: I am honored to serve as the Ranking Member of the Senate Agriculture, Nutrition and Forestry Committee this session of Congress.
 This leadership position gives me a unique opportunity to shape the debates over how to address the many challenges facing our agricultural producers, modernize our nutrition programs and pursue policies that help rural America thrive, while continuing to work in a bipartisan manner to author, champion and get provisions critical to providing certainty and flexibility to agricultural producers signed into law.

 In the 117th Congress, Senator Boozman proudly serves as the Ranking Member of the Senate Agriculture, Nutrition and Forestry Committee where he will continue his commitment to Arkansas’s agriculture producers to provide certainty and predictability to the industry.